Three Sisters (play): Act I

-Act one begins with Olga (the eldest sister) working as a schoolteacher but at the end of the play she is made headmistress, a position she had said she did not want.
-Masha, the middle sister and the artist of the family (she was trained as a concert pianist), is married to Feodor Ilyich Kulygin, a schoolteacher.
-At the time of their marriage, Masha, younger than he, was enchanted by what she took to be wisdom, but seven years later, she sees through his pedantry and his clownish attempts to compensate for the emptiness between them.
-Irina, the youngest sister, is still full of expectation.
-She speaks of her dream of going to Moscow and meeting her true love.
-It was in Moscow that the sisters grew up, and they all long to return to the sophistication and happiness of that time.
-Andrei is the only boy in the family and his sisters adore him.
-He falls in love with Natalia Ivanovna ("Natasha"), who is somewhat common in relation to the sisters and initially suffers under their glance.
+Olga (the eldest sister) has worked as a schoolteacher and after school tutor for four years.
+Masha, middle sister and artist of the family (trained as a concert pianist), is married to Feodor Kulygin, a schoolteacher.
+Masha, younger than he, was enchanted by his wisdom but seven years later she sees through his pedantry and attempts to compensate for the emptiness between them.
+Irina, the youngest sister, is still full of expectation, speaking of going to Moscow and meeting her true love.
+The sisters grew up in Moscow, and they all long to return to the happiness of that time.
+Andrei is the only young man in the family; his sisters adore him.
+He falls in love with Natalia Ivanovna ("Natasha"), who is rather "common" compared to the sisters and regarded by them with disdain.
 The play begins on the first anniversary of the death of their father, Sergei Prozorov.
-It is also Irina's name-day, and everyone, including the soldiers (led by the gallant Vershinin) bringing with them a sense of noble idealism, comes together to celebrate it.
-At the very close of the act, Andrei exultantly confesses his feelings to Natasha in private and fatefully asks her to marry him.
+It is also Irina's name-day, and everyone, including the soldiers (led by Vershinin) bringing with them a sense of noble idealism, come together to celebrate it.
+At the close of the act, Andrei confesses his feelings to Natasha, and proposes.

 Act II

-Act two begins almost a year later with Andrei and Natasha married with their first child (offstage), a baby boy named Bobik.
-Natasha is having an affair with Protopopov, Andrei's superior, a character who is mentioned but never seen onstage.
-Masha comes home flushed from a night out, and it is clear that she and her companion, Lieutenant-Colonel Vershinin, are giddy with the secret of their mutual love for one another.
-Natasha manipulatively quashes the plans for a party in the home; the resultant quiet suggests that all happiness is being quashed as well.
+Almost a year later, Andrei and Natasha are married with their baby (offstage), a son named Bobik.
+Natasha is having an affair with Protopopov, Andrei's superior, who is never seen onstage.
+Masha comes home flushed from a night out, and it is clear that she and her companion, Lieutenant-Colonel Vershinin, are giddy with their mutual love for one another.
+Natasha manipulatively quashes the plans for a party in the home; the resultant quiet suggests that happiness is being quashed as well.
 Tuzenbach and Solyony both declare their love for Irina.